Optimal H\"older Continuity and Dimension Properties for SLE with Minkowski Content Parametrization: Introduction

 The Schramm-Loewner evolution (SLE$_\kappa$), introduced by Oded Schramm in 1999 (\cite{Sch}), is a one-parameter ($\kappa\in(0,\infty)$) family of probability measures on non-self-crossing curves, which has received a lot of attention since then.
 It has been shown that, modulo time parametrization, the interface of several discrete lattice models have SLE$_\kappa$ with different parameters $\kappa$ as their scaling limits.
 The reader may refer to \cite{Law1,RS} for basic properties of SLE.

 The regularity property of SLE curves have been studied by a number of authors.
 Rohde and Schramm proved in \cite{RS} that, for $\kappa\ne 8$, an SLE$_\kappa$ curve exists and is H\"older continuous in its original capacity parametrization.
-Lind improved the estimates by Rohde and Schramm and derived better H\"older exponents for SLE in capacity parametrization (\cite{Lind}), which were later proved (\cite{Optimal}) to be optimal.
+Lind improved the estimates by Rohde and Schramm and derived a better H\"older exponent for SLE in the capacity parametrization (\cite{Lind}), which was later proved (\cite{Optimal}) to be optimal.

-People tried to find better H\"older exponents of SLE curves with other parametrization.
-Beffara proved (\cite{Bf}) that the Hausdorff dimension of SLE$_\kappa$ is $\min\{1+\frac\kappa 8,2\}=:d$.
+People tried to find better H\"older exponents of SLE curves with other parametrizations.
+It is know that (\cite{RS,Bf}) the Hausdorff dimension of SLE$_\kappa$ is $\min\{1+\frac\kappa 8,2\}=:d$.
 Thus an SLE$_\kappa$ curve can not be reparametrized to be H\"older continuous of any order greater than $1/d$.
-On the other hand, using an variation estimate, Werness proved (\cite{Werness}) that, for $\kappa\le 4$, for any $\alpha<1/d$, an SLE$_\kappa$ curve may be reparametrized to be H\"older continuous of order $\alpha$.
+On the other hand, using a variation estimate, Werness proved (\cite{Werness}) that, for $\kappa\le 4$, for any $\alpha<1/d$, an SLE$_\kappa$ curve may be reparametrized to be H\"older continuous of order $\alpha$.
 The result was later extended to all $\kappa\ne 8$ by Friz and Tran (\cite{FT}).

-The natural parametrization of SLE$_\kappa$ is defined for $\kappa\in(0,8)$ (\cite{LR,LZ}), and is expected to be the scaling limit of the natural length of various lattice models, while the convergence has been established for loop-erased random walk (\cite{LERW-NP2,LERW-NP4}).
+The natural parametrization of SLE$_\kappa$ is defined for $\kappa\in(0,8)$ (\cite{LS,LZ}), and is expected to be the scaling limit of the natural length of various lattice models, while the convergence has been established for loop-erased random walk (\cite{LERW-NP2,LERW-NP4}).
 Lawler and Rezaei proved (\cite{LR}) that the natural parametrization of an SLE$_\kappa$ curve agrees with the $d$-dimensional Minkowski content of the curve.
 So the natural parametrization is determined by the SLE$_\kappa$ curve.

-It is proven in \cite{LR} that the transition function $\Theta_t$ between the capacity parametrization and the natural parametrization is H\"older continuous, where $\Theta_t$ is defined to be the Minkowski content of the SLE$_\kappa$ curve under capacity parametrization during the time interval $[0,t]$.
-But this resinult can not be combined with the H\"older continuity of SLE in capacity parametrization to give any H\"older regularity of SLE in natural parametrization.
+It was proven in \cite{LR} that the transition function $\Theta$ between the capacity parametrization and the natural parametrization is H\"older continuous, where $\Theta_t$ is defined to be the Minkowski content of the SLE$_\kappa$ curve under capacity parametrization during the time interval $[0,t]$, i.e., if $\gamma$ is an SLE curve with capacity parametrization, then $\gamma\circ \Theta^{-1}$ is the same SLE curve with natural parametrization.
+To get any H\"older regularity of SLE in the natural parametrization based on the H\"older regularity of SLE in the capacity parametrization, one needs the H\"older continuity of $\Theta^{-1}$, which was not derived in \cite{LR}.